varnsen-net/nfl-modeling/docs/modules.md

 Helper functions for building the training data.

 ## src.docs.build
-Extracts docstrings from source files and builds the documentation.
+Extract docstrings from source files and build the documentation.

 ## src.model.evaluate
 Helper functions for evaluating models.

 ## src.model.estimators
-Repository for sklearn estimators.
+Build estimators to be used as the final step in a pipeline.

 Baseline model: Logistic Regression

 ## src.model.pipeline
 Helper functions for building scikit-learn pipelines.

+The base pipeline consists of a single preprocessor applicable to any training/test dataset.
+All other pipeline functions should build on top of that base and return a complete pipeline with an estimator.

 ## src.model.train
-Trains models and records metadata about each training run.
+Train and evaluate models.

 ## src.model.process
 Helper functions for processing training data in a scikit pipeline.